History related articles

 CorpsData

-corpdatalogo This page contains all members of the Madison Junior Scouts (a.k.a.
-Madison Boy Scouts before 1973) alumni listed in CorpsData as of 05-06-2023.
-The main reason we are posting this information now is that we are missing lots of alumni.
-If you are not seeing yourself here, please update your information on CorpsData.net.
-If CorpsData access isn't possible, you can click this link to add your information.
-We will upload data from this form at least a few times monthly.
+corpdatalogo This page contains 238 members of the Madison Junior Scouts (a.k.a.
+Madison Boy Scouts before 1973) alumni listed in CorpsData as of 04-28-2024.
+If you are not seeing yourself here, update your information on CorpsData.net.
+If CorpsData access isn't possible, you can use this online form to add your information.
+We will try to upload data from this form monthly.

 Bins of Scouts history